List of Halo characters: Jul 'Mdama

 In Halo 4, the Master Chief arrives at Requiem in the rear half of the Forward Unto Dawn and comes into conflict with Jul and his forces.
 The Master Chief's presence causes Requiem to finally open, granting Jul's Covenant access to the planet.
 Jul eventually leads some of his forces into Requiem's core where the Forerunner known as the Didact is imprisoned.
 The Didact is able to trick the Master Chief into releasing him and Jul bows down before him.
 Despite the core's subsequent collapse, Jul manages to escape with his life and allies himself with the Didact against the humans from the Infinity.
-Jul's alliance with the Didact leaves him with the ability to command the Didact's Promethean soldiers even after the Didact's own defeat.
 Subsequent to this, Jul brands himself "the Didact's Hand" with his status and ability to control the Prometheans giving him even more power and attracting more followers to his cause.

 In Spartan Ops, six months after the Battle of Requiem, the Infinity returns to Requiem which is still occupied by Jul and his Covenant.
 The forces of the Infinity and Jul's forces battle each other for control over the planet while Jul personally leads the attempt to access the Librarian's AI which Jul wants to use for the power that the Librarian can give to him.
 In Halo: Escalation, Jul and Halsey work together while Jul faces a mutiny inside of his own forces.
-Their mission to access the Absolute Record of Forerunner installations, however, fails.
+Their mission to access the Absolute Record of Forerunner Installations, however, fails.

 In Halo 5: Guardians, Jul's power has begun to break following all of his defeats and his Prometheans turning against him under the influence of Cortana.
 On the remote world of Kamchatka, Jul attempts to access the Forerunner Domain with the help of Halsey while his loyal forces battle the Prometheans.
 However, Jul is unaware that Halsey has betrayed his location to the UNSC due to the threat Cortana poses.
 He is killed by Spartan Jameson Locke in single combat and Jul's Covenant falls apart soon thereafter.